lukeproske/huckleberry-pi/README.md

 - Soldering iron

 # Assembly Instructions
+Please note: Assembly instructions are a work in progress.
+Please let me know if you'd like additional instructions/videos, etc and I will do my best to provide them.
 1. 3D print the two enclosure parts in PLA
 2. Insert the 6 threaded inserts using a soldering iron (I always love this part)
 3. Attach the raspberry pi to the screen using 4 phillips screws